kljuni/MesiIK/README.md

 ## HTTP Server

-The built-in HTTP server accepts both JSON and plain text requests:

-- For JSON requests, set the Content-Type header to "application/json".
-The server will parse the JSON and include it in the response.
-- For plain text requests, the server will echo back the received content with a timestamp.
+- For all requests, the server will echo back the received content with a timestamp.

-In both cases, the server responds with the received data and a timestamp.

 ## Saving and Loading Settings